joshuaalwin/joshuaalwin/README.md

 <h1 align="left">Hello World</h1>

 <h2 align="left">👨‍💻 About Me</h2>
 I'm Joshua Alwin, also known as T3rminux, an Ethical Hacker and Cybersecurity Professional specializing in Offensive Security.
 Driven by an insatiable curiosity for cybersecurity, I actively explore technical blogs, engage in hacking forum discussions, and tackle CTF challenges to continually expand my knowledge.
-My daily goal is to master new tools, techniques, and tactics, staying ahead in this ever-evolving field <br> <br> When I'm not on the computer, you would catch me drinking a cup of coffee and watching my favourite anime! ☕😇
+My daily goal is to master new tools, techniques, and tactics, staying ahead in this dynamic field. <br> <br> When I'm not on the computer, you would catch me drinking a cup of coffee and watching my favourite anime! ☕😇

 <h2 align="left">💼 Experience</h2>
 • 👨‍🎓 Master's in Cybersecurity @ University of Maryland <br>